Leviathan321/opensbt-core/README.md

 ## Intro

-OpenSBT provides a modular and extandable code base for the search based testing of automated driving systems.
+OpenSBT provides a modular and extandable code base for the search-based testing of automated driving systems.
 It provides interfaces to integrate search algorithms, fitness/criticality functions and simulation environments in a modular way.
 That means, one of this components can be replaced by a another component without the need to change the connectivity to other components or adapt the result analysis/visualization.
 Further it visualizes the test outcome and analysis the critical behaviour of the ADS.

-A video with a demo of OpenSBT can be found here: https://www.youtube.com/watch?v=oOyug8rwAB8.
+A demo video of OpenSBT can be found here: https://www.youtube.com/watch?v=oOyug8rwAB8.

 ## Architecture

 [<img src="doc/OpenSBT_architecture.png" width="500"/>]()

-OpenSBT builds upon [Pymoo](Pymoo).
+OpenSBT builds upon [Pymoo](https://pymoo.org/).
 It extends internal models as Individual, Result to apply SBT of ADS.
 Further it provides three interfaces/abstractions to integrate SBT component in a modular way.
 OpenSBT provides already extensions for the simulation of test cases in the [Prescan](https://git.fortiss.org/opensbt/prescan_runner) and [CARLA Simulator](https://git.fortiss.org/opensbt/carla-runner).